Torram/magic-docs/docs/Server/src/controllers/ShopifyController.md

 ```

 ### getCardInventoryLevelInShopify
-Function that gets the specified card's level from Shopify's inventory.
+Function that gets the specified card's inventory from Shopify.
 Level is the actual quantity of a product, for a particular location.
 ```tsx
 import { SHOPIFY_URL, LOCATION_ID, SHOPIFY_WEBHOOK_KEY } from '../constants/constants';
 import { CardType } from '../servertypes/CardType';